 The Hadoop framework is based on Java API.
 There is not much technology gap as a developer while accepting Hadoop.
 Map Reduce framework is based on Java API.
 You need code and write the algorithm on JAVA itself.
 If you are working on tools like Apache Hive.
 It is based on SQL.
-Any developer having a background of the database can easily adopt Hadoop and can work on Hive as a tool.
+Any developer with a background of the database can easily adopt Hadoop and work on Hive as a tool.

-Conclusion – Is Hadoop open source
+Conclusion – Is Hadoop open-source.

 2.7 Zeta bytes of data exist in the digital universe today.
 Big Data is going to dominate the next decade in the data storing and processing environment.
-Data is going to be a center model for the growth of the business.
+Data is going to be a centre model for the growth of the business.
 There is the requirement of a tool that is going to fit all these.
 Hadoop suits well for storing and processing Big Data.
 All the above features of Big Data Hadoop make it powerful for the widely accepting Hadoop.
-Big Data is going to be the center of all the tools.
+Big Data is going to be the centre of all the tools.
 Hadoop is one of the solutions for working on Big Data.

 This has been a guide on Is Hadoop open-source?.
 Here we also discuss the basic concepts and features of Hadoop.
 You may also have a look at the following articles to learn more –